mgienow/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge.
+# My name is Michelle Gienow, I am a front-end web developer in Baltimore, MD, and I've joined the #100DaysOfCode Challenge for 2018

 ## Contents
 * [Rules](rules.md)